Fitness Industry Roundup: Exercise Improves Quality of Life

 Animalhouse Fitness MonkeyFeet, Most Innovative Small Garage Gym

 Eleiko Oppen Deadlift Bar, Best Open Trap Bar

 Hyperwear Hyper Rope Battle Rope, Best Battle Rope

 Sunny Health & Fitness Magnetic Elliptical, Best Elliptical

 Sunny Health & Fitness Synergy Magnetic, Best Budget Exercise Bike

-Sami Smith is IHRSA's Communications & Digital Content Producer.
-On a typical day, she delivers communications and creates content to shape IHRSA's image on a variety of digital platforms.
-Outside of the office, you can find her traveling to new areas, indulging in food, or participating in just about any sport.
+Sami Smith is IHRSA's Senior Manager of Digital Communications, working to shape the organization's image on various digital platforms.
+On a typical day, she creates content, delivers impactful communications, and executes targeted marketing efforts to keep IHRSA at the forefront of the industry.
+Outside of the office, you can find her exploring new destinations, indulging in food, or participating in just about any sport.